atarazana/gramola-operator/part-1-1.md

 	}
 ```

-Next stop, `SetupWithManager()` this function belogs to the our controller where we have defined it under `AppServiceReconciler`.
+Next stop, `SetupWithManager()` this function belongs to the controller where we have defined it under `AppServiceReconciler`.
 It creates a new controller that will be started by the provided `Manager`.
 This way the `Controller` is managed by the `Manager` but configured in a method of the `Controller`.

 > *NOTE:* The `Controller` is initialized with `Client` and `Scheme` from the Manager.